All The Fashion Items You Should Try This Fall, According To R29 Editors

-The leaves are starting to turn and sweaters are coming out of storage.
-However you feel about fall, it's time to dig into some of the season's top trends, which this year range from silver metallics and white skirts to ballet flats and top-handle bags.
+The leaves are starting to turn and jumpers are coming out of storage.
+However you feel about autumn, it's time to dig into some of the season's top trends, which this year range from silver metallics and white skirts to ballet flats and top-handle bags.

 Before you call it quits on your seasonal wardrobe transformation, take a look at some of the best fashion items our team recommends for the season, from puppy-printed shirts to secondhand Oxford shoes.